 Restrictions.
 Restricted Stock and Stock Units may be granted at any time and from time to time prior to the termination of the Plan to Participants selected by the Committee.
 Restricted Stock is an Award or issuance of Shares of common stock the grant, issuance, retention, vesting and/or transferability of which is subject to such terms and conditions as the Committee deems appropriate.
 Terms and conditions may include, without limitation, continued employment over a specified period or the attainment of specified performance criteria (including, but not limited to, one or more Qualifying Performance Criteria in accordance with Section 15).
 Conditions may lapse separately or concurrently at such time or times, in such installments or otherwise, as the Committee may deem appropriate.
 Stock Units are Awards denominated in units of common stock under which the issuance of Shares of common stock is subject to such terms and conditions as the Committee deems appropriate.
-Terms and conditions as the Committee deems appropriate.
-Terms and conditions as the Committee deems appropriate.
-Terms and conditions may include, without limitation, continued employment over a specified period or the attainment of specified performance criteria (including, but not limitation, continued employment over a specified period or the attainment of specified performance criteria (including, but not limitation, continued employment over a specified period or the attainment of specified performance criteria (including, but not limited to, one or more Qualifying Performance Criteria in accordance with Section 15).
+Terms and conditions may include, without limitation, continued employment over a specified period or the attainment of specified period or the attainment of specified period stock under which the issuance of Shares of common stock is subject to such terms and conditions as the Committee deems appropriate.
+Terms and conditions may include, without limitation, continued employment over a specified period or the attainment of specified performance criteria (including, but not limited to, one or more Qualifying Performance Criteria in accordance with Section 15).
 Each grant of Restricted Stock and Stock Units shall be evidenced by an Award Agreement.
 A Stock Unit may be settled in cash or Shares as the Committee may determine from time to time.